After the Removal of Multiple Teeth

 - Brush gently around the surgical area.
 By day 7 (seven), you should be brushing normally over the surgical areas.

 - You may notice soft swelling and bruising after 3-5 days, but these should disappear in 3-6 weeks.
-Extracting several teeth may cause bruising on the cheeks, drift down to the chest and maybe cause “black eyes”.
+Extracting several teeth may cause bruising on the cheeks, drift down to the chest, and maybe cause “black eyes”.

 - Tightness of the jaw muscles may cause difficulty opening your mouth and should disappear within 7-30 days.
-If your cheek muscles are sore and feel stiff, stay on a soft, non-chewing diet, alternate ice packs with warm moist heat packs to your cheeks, do range of motion exercises, and take IBUPROFEN/ADVIL/MOTRIN as directed.
+If your cheek muscles are sore and feel stiff, stay on a soft, non-chewing diet, alternate ice packs with warm moist heat packs to your cheeks, do a range of motion exercises, and take IBUPROFEN/ADVIL/MOTRIN as directed.
 This anti-inflammatory medication is good for mild to moderate surgical and muscle pain.
 If you have soreness or swelling at the IV site used during surgery, place very warm, moist compresses to the area 4 (four) times a day.
-If you notice redness, swelling or streaking at the area, call our office immediately.
+If you notice redness, swelling, or streaking in the area, call our office immediately.
 Narcotics will not be given after office hours.

-- Eat/drink cold items while numb, progressing to more solid foods-bland liquids, pureed or soft foods like Jell-O, pudding, ice cream, mashed potatoes, soft cooked vegetables, milkshakes, Ensure, Boost, Carnation Instant Breakfast, soup and baby food.
+- Eat/drink cold items while numb, progressing to more solid foods-bland liquids, pureed or soft foods like Jell-O, pudding, ice cream, mashed potatoes, soft cooked vegetables, milkshakes, Ensure, Boost, Carnation Instant Breakfast, soup, and baby food.
 If you are a diabetic, maintain your normal diet as much as possible/follow your physician’s instructions regarding your insulin schedule.

-- Your tongue, lips, cheeks and throat will be numb for 4-8 hours.
+- Your tongue, lips, cheeks, and throat will be numb for 4-8 hours.
 Take the pain medication when you start to feel discomfort.
 The prescription pain medication has Tylenol in it so DO NOT TAKE ADDITIONAL TYLENOL.